pachasaheb55/beam-exercise/README.md

 5. To run the django server execute the command "python manage.py runserver 8001", and open browser and navigate to http://localhost:8000/beam/exercise1/ to see the home page.

 # Work Flow
-1. In Home Page(http://localhost:8000/beam/exercise1/) 3 sections are availabe
+1. In Home Page(http://localhost:8000/beam/exercise1/) 2 sections are availabe
       a.
 Google Map with all the saved locations of the scooters,
       b.
-Below Maps there are Two flip cards which can preform a i)saveScooters--(needs Latitude,Logitude,Scooters Count) which are displayed on the map ii)
+Below Maps there are Two flip cards which can preform a i)Drop a Scooter(saveScooters--needs Latitude,Logitude,Scooters Count) which are displayed on the map after saving the location. ii)Search a Scooter(searchScooters--takes Latitude,Logitude, distance, measurement) which gives the results of nearby locations both in map and in table below.

+2. In http://localhost:8000/beam/exercise2/, there is description for the technical design for the given problem statement.
+3. In http://localhost:8000/beam/exercise3/, cover letter(work in progress)